 Photo provided by JAMS

-LD: What do you consider the biggest misconception people have about the arbitration and mediation process?
+LD: What do you consider the biggest challenge the ADR field is facing right now?

 LD: What do you do for fun?